Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 Returns the color name of an axolotl in a bucket.

-The nbt representation of this data varies between version of minecraft, so using this property is more reliable than `item_component`.
+The nbt representation of this data varies between versions of minecraft, so using this property is more reliable than `item_component`.

 ## `bucket_entity_age`